tsmoreau/docs/docs/wp-and-research/privacy.md

 with very short proofs and without a trusted setup; the proof size is only logarithmic in the witness size.

-TomoP uses Bulletproofs range proof to prove the transaction amount commited in Pedersen commitments is positive.
+TaoP uses Bulletproofs range proof to prove the transaction amount commited in Pedersen commitments is positive.
-Both Bulletproofs and RingCT are implemented in our [privacy SDK](https://github.com/tomochain/privacyjs).
+Both Bulletproofs and RingCT are implemented in our [privacy SDK](https://github.com/taoblockchain/privacyjs).

 ## Implementation

 ### Privacy precompiled contracts
-To reduce the gas consumption of RingCT and Bulletproof verification, we propose two precompiled contracts, `RingCTVerifier` and `BulletproofVerifier`, that are implemented in the core EVM of TomoChain, using Golang.
+To reduce the gas consumption of RingCT and Bulletproof verification, we propose two precompiled contracts, `RingCTVerifier` and `BulletproofVerifier`, that are implemented in the core EVM of Tao, using Golang.
 These two precompiled contracts will be called by the privacy contract to verify the confidential transaction and Bulletproof range proof, respectively.
 The current addresses for those precompiled contracts are 0x000000000000000000000000000000000000001e and 0x0000000000000000000000000000000000000028.

-### Anonymize TOMO
+### Anonymize TAO
-Anonymizing TOMO is equal to making a deposit transaction to the privacy contract.
+Anonymizing TAO is equal to making a deposit transaction to the privacy contract.
 The deposit transaction creates a new `Note` `n` in the privacy contract that has the following cryptographic elements:

 * A transaction public key `P`<sub>tx</sub>
 * A stealth, one-time public key `P`<sub>st</sub>
 * A Pedersen commitment `C` of the deposit amount

-A deposit fee of 0.001 TOMO is applied to pay transaction fees for the person who deposits to the privacy transaction fee vault.
+A deposit fee of 0.001 TAO is applied to pay transaction fees for the person who deposits to the privacy transaction fee vault.

 Once deposited, the privacy smart contract records that the person that has the private key corresponding to the deposit stealth public key has the deposit amount in a note.

 ### Anonymous send
-Suppose `Bob` wants to receive `x` TOMO from `Alice` via an anonymous send transaction.
+Suppose `Bob` wants to receive `x` TAO from `Alice` via an anonymous send transaction.

 1. `Bob` sends his privacy address to `Alice`
 2. `Alice` derives a stealth one-time public key `Stealth`<sub>b</sub> as follows: